adriancallaghan/cmszend2/README.md

 Admin
 -----
-You need to add a username and (md5) password combination into the cmsuser table in order to be able to login to the cms.
+You need to add a username, active (true) boolean and (md5) password combination into the cmsuser table in order to be able to login to the cms.
 The password can be easily md5'd on the cmd line with something like php -r 'echo md5("SOME PASS");'